-We will first describe the compactification process directly over $U^\an$.
+We will first describe the compactification process directly on $U^\an$.

-\subsubsection{Compactified arithmetic divisors}
+\subsection{Compactified arithmetic divisors}

-Let $K$ be a field complete with respect to a non-trivial valuation $|\cdot|$.
+Let $K$ be a field complete for a non-trivial valuation $|\cdot|$.
 Let $U$ be a quasi-projective variety over $K$.
 Recall that \emph{projective model} of $U$ over $O_K$ is a flat and projective integral scheme $\CX$ over $O_K$ together with an open immersion $U\to \CX_K$.

-If $K$ is non-archimedean, an \emph{arithmetic model} (or \emph{integral model}) of a Cartier divisor $D$ of $U$ is a pair $(\CX,\CD)$, where $\CX$ is a projective model of $U$ over $O_K$, and $\CD$ is a Cartier $\QQ$-divisor over $\CX$ extending $D$ in that $\CD$ and $D$ have the same image in $\Div(U)_\QQ$.
+If $K$ is non-archimedean, an \emph{arithmetic model} (or \emph{integral model}) of a Cartier divisor $D$ of $U$ is a pair $(\CX,\CD)$, where $\CX$ is a projective model of $U$ over $O_K$, and $\CD$ is a Cartier $\QQ$-divisor on $\CX$ extending $D$ in that $\CD$ and $D$ have the same image in $\Div(U)_\QQ$.